Nose Filler In Bournemouth

 How Much Does A Nose Filler Cost?

-If on the other hand you want a filler based on fat, this is likely to cost between £1,700 to £3,400.
+In the event you want a fat-based filler, this will normally cost between £1,700 to £3,400.

-How To Prepare For A Nose Filler?
+How To Get Ready For A Nose Filler?

 You can learn more about how to prepare for the treatment here.

-In addition, you should be careful with sun exposure and heat (e.g. sauna and hot showers) for 48 hours after the treatment.
+In addition, we recommend that you be careful with sun exposure and heat (e.g. sauna and hot showers) for about 48 hours after the treatment.
 The reason is that high heat can expand your blood vessels and hence, potentially increase bruising.

 How Long Does A Nose Filler Last?

-A collagen stimulating filler (polylactic acid) will normally last from 1-3 years.
+A collagen-stimulating filler (polylactic acid) will normally last from 1-3 years.

-And a fat filler will normally also last from 1-3 years.
+A fat-based filler will normally also last from 1-3 years.